 Some say the best way to see fall foliage is on a scenic train ride and that is true in New York.
-Amtrak will whisk you effortlessly to New York's lively cities and charming towns, with great autumn scenery out the window.
+Offering a 15% discount, Amtrak will whisk you effortlessly to New York's lively cities and charming towns, with great autumn scenery out the window.
 If you're looking for a slower paced adventure, take a leisurely ride on one of our historic railroads.

 Our tourist railways, steam locomotives, diesel engines, and even trolleys will bring you to scenic vistas and historic sites.
 Restored vintage trains like the Adirondack Scenic Railroad, running between Utica and Old Forge, starts its journey at a refurbished depot and stops in the mountain villages of Lake Placid and Saranac Lake.
 In Western New York, climb aboard the Arcade & Attica Railroad for a journey back in time or step into a Haunted House theme.

 Some lines allow you to participate in reenactments of train robberies or military history, wine tasting, holiday celebrations, and magical trips to see Santa Claus at the North Pole.
 Experience the Saratoga & North Creek Railway as it connects passengers from Saratoga Springs to North Creek in the heart of the Adirondacks or the Catskill Mountain Railroad's Esopus Scenic Train at Mount Tremper to enjoy scenic views of the Catskills that you just can't get from your car.